vishnupadmanabhan/articles/_posts/2015-10-25-desktop-apps-with-electron-1.markdown

 date:   2015-10-25 02:48:00
 categories: javascript
 ---
+##What is the fuss all about?

+In my [last post](http://neoelemento.com/blog/2015/10/24/javascript-everywhere/), I wrote about how JavaScript has taken over the programming world and now extends beyond the boundaries of a web browser.
+It exisits on the server side and on various desktop apps as well.
+So we'll see how to create a simple desktop app using [Electron](http://electron.atom.io).

 [Electron](http://electron.atom.io) is an open source framework maintained by [Github](http://github.com) to enable building cross platform desktop apps using web technologies like HTML, CSS and JavaScript.
 Electron was initially built to power Github's [Atom](http://atom.io) editor.
 Electron has been gaining popularity as is it easier for developers familiar with web technologies to bring their expertise to the desktop world.
 Maintaining the project is also easy as it is basically the same codebase for OSX, Windows or Linux platform.
 Few companies who are already using Electron to power their apps are:

 - [Slack](https://slack.com/)